agent runs on all BIG-IP®

 The virtual server translation option resolves this issue.
 When you configure

 address translation for virtual servers, the iQuery packet stores the original IP address in the packet payload itself.
 When the packet passes through a firewall, the firewall translates the IP address in the packet header normally, but the IP address within the packet payload is preserved.
-The Global Traffic Manager reads the IP address out of the packet payload, rather than out of the packet header.
+Global Traffic Manager reads the IP address out of the packet payload, rather than out of the packet header.

 For example, firewall separates the path between a BIG-IP system running a big3d